paulutsa/3033/Lab01.md

 ```
 run $(python -c 'print("A" * 80)')
 ```
-- You can now examine the stack and registers to understand how the buffer overflow occurred.
+- You can now examine the stack and registers to understand how the buffer overflow occurred (These stacks and registers will be the parts of your virtual memory with memory addresses!)

 ### 9. Cleanup

-- After completing the lab, reset ASLR to its default value
+- After completing the lab, reset ASLR to its default value (if you don't do this, your VM will be vulnerable to common attacks!)

 ```
 sudo sysctl -w kernel.randomize_va_space=2